 8 (For that righteous man living among them, in seeing and hearing, vexed his righteous soul from day to day with their unlawful deeds;)

 Whatever we fill our minds with is what we become like.
-If we listen to filthy talk and profanity, we start talking filthy and using profanity, and it will have a negative affect on us, every time.
+If we listen to filthy talk and profanity, we start talking filthy and using profanity, and it will have a negative effect on us, every time.
 Every Time.
 I know this to be true from experience.
 I’ve seen it happen to others, and I’ve experienced it in my own life as well.
 2 Corinthians 3:18 says by looking at Jesus every day we will become like him.

 2 Corinthians 5:17

-13. Who is wise and has knowledge among you? let them show their works through a good conversation, with meekness of wisdom.
+13. Who is WISE and has knowledge among you? let them show their works through a GOOD CONVERSATION, with meekness of wisdom.

 3 But fornication, and all uncleanness, or covetousness, let it not be once named among you because it is not fitting for Saints,

-4 Neither filthiness, nor foolish talking, nor crude joking, which things are not proper, but rather practice giving of thanks.
+4 Neither filthiness, nor foolish talking, nor CRUDE JOKING, which things are not proper, but rather practice giving of thanks.

 1 Timothy 4:12

-12. Let no one despise your youth, but be an example to those who believe, in word, in conversation, in charity, in spirit, in faith, and in purity.
+12. Let no one despise your youth, but be an example to those who believe, in word, IN CONVERSATION, in charity, in spirit, in faith, and in PURITY.